kelvinhuang11/Moonlight-Switch/README.md

 [Xfangfang](https://github.com/xfangfang) for maintaining [Borealis](https://github.com/xfangfang/borealis) library. iOS port would not be possible without it.

-Also thanks to [Averne](https://github.com/averne) for NVDEC implementation into [FFmpeg](https://github.com/averne/FFmpeg) and useful guidance of how to enable it
+Also thanks to [Averne](https://github.com/averne) for NVDEC implementation into [FFmpeg](https://github.com/averne/FFmpeg) and useful guidance of how to enable it.